List of career achievements by Marc Márquez

-His 84 Grand Prix victories are the fourth highest of all time.
-His most successful circuit is Sachsenring where he has won eleven times.
+His 99 Grand Prix victories are the third-highest of all time.
+His most successful circuit is Sachsenring where he has won twelve times.
 Márquez's largest margin of victory was at the 2010 German Grand Prix, and the smallest margin of victory was at the 2010 Italian Grand Prix when he beat Nicolás Terol by 0.039 seconds in the race.